 Number of websites required to be blocked:

-Number of websites required to be blocked: 38
+Number of websites required to be blocked 461 38

-We’ve worked in Brazil for more than 17 years.
+We’ve been in Brazil for more than 20 years.
 We have around 200 employees there who support corporate networks, serving hundreds of organisations from the public and private sectors in various industries.
 We also have extensive terrestrial networks with several GPoPs and thousands of connections from strategic partners in collaboration to support BT Global Network.

 Lawful interception